 Intoxication is also accounted for when it comes to parties being capable.

-When assessing capacity, courts will examine the severity of intoxication and a counterparty’s awareness of it.
+When assessing contractual capacity, courts will examine the severity of intoxication and a counterparty’s awareness of it.
 Intoxication needs to be quite severe to result in a voided contract.
 The intoxicated party must attempt to void a contract within a reasonable timeframe of regaining sobriety.
 If not, a contract likely remains legally binding.

 #2: Parties Have Reached the Legal Age of Maturity